For the past year or so, I’ve been hearing about the Homer app, including lots of messages asking what I think about it.

 What is Homer?

 Homer is a learning app that’s specifically designed to teach reading skills for kids from 2-8.
-It’s ad-free and you can try it for a month for free here!
+It’s ad-free and you can try it for 60 days for free here!

 You guys!
 I’m so impressed.

 I don’t think I’ve ever seen an app that’s so well-designed to help your child learn to read.
 You can start at the very beginning or jump into longer words, blending, sight words and more.

 It’s really incredible and a perfect tool for my almost-kindergartner who is getting to be a decent reader and my 3 year old who wants to start learning her letters and sounds.

 And my 7 year old likes using it too for brushing up on sight words and reading simple stories.

 (And yes, you can have multiple profiles in one account so I can easily toggle between Tally’s profile where she’s learning recognize letters and the sounds the make or Star’s profile where she’s sounding out words and practicing sight words.
 This is a MUST for me on any educational app).

 On Mondays through Thursdays this summer, Ani (who is going into second grade) has a Zoom conference with her reading tutor for about 25 minutes.
 While she does that, I practice reading with Star with the 4 Weeks to Read set.

 I originally downloaded Homer because I needed something that felt special to Tally so she wouldn’t incessantly disrupt Star while we practiced reading.